BioDynaMo/biodynamo/doc/dev_guide/contribute.md

 // clang-format on
 ```

-If there are no false positives and you are fine with the changes suggested by `clang-format` and `clang-tidy` run: `make fix-submission`.
+If there are no false positives and you are fine with the changes suggested by `clang-format` and `clang-tidy` then run: `make fix-submission`.
 However, failing build, tests, compiler warnings, issues from cpplint and warnings from doxygen must be fixed manually.
 Also some `clang-tidy` issues cannot be resolved automatically.
 After running `make fix-submission` please execute `make check-submission` to see if all issues have been resolved.

 Please verify that: